 Municipal Electric Utility Members

-There are 33 municipal electric (public power) utilities in the state, serving 1.5 million customers (more than three million Floridians), or 14 percent of the state’s population.
-In the United States, there are more than 2,000 municipal utilities, in 49 states and 5 U.S. territories, serving 10 percent of the nation’s electrical needs, or one in seven persons.
+There are 33 municipal electric (public power) utilities in the state, serving 1.5 million customers (more than 3 million Floridians), or 14% of the state’s population.
+In the United States, there are more than 2,000 municipal utilities, in 49 states and 5 U.S. territories, serving 10% of the nation’s electrical needs, or 1 in 7 persons.

 In Florida, there 54 electric utilities that provide electricity to customers in the state.
-There are five investor-owned utilities – Duke Energy Florida, Florida Power & Light, Florida Public Utilities Company, Gulf Power, and Tampa Electric Company (TECO).
-Together, these five investor-owned utilities serve approximately 75 percent of the state’s population.
-The remaining 25 percent is provided by the 33 municipal electric utilities and 16 rural electric cooperatives.
+There are 5 investor-owned utilities – Duke Energy Florida, Florida Power & Light, Florida Public Utilities Company, Gulf Power, and Tampa Electric Company (TECO).
+Together, these 5 investor-owned utilities serve approximately 75% of the state’s population.
+The remaining 25% is provided by the 33 municipal electric utilities and 16 rural electric cooperatives.

-In the United States, there are more than 2,000 municipal utilities, serving 10 percent of the nation’s electrical needs, or one in seven persons.
+In the United States, there are more than 2,000 municipal utilities, serving 10% of the nation’s electrical needs, or 1 in 7 persons.
 Learn more about public power and what makes us unique.